ghitchens/informant/README.md

 ## Remaining Big Questions

-- [ ] is there one informant registry, or are there multiple "domains"?
-If so, how do associated registries get started?
+- [ ] how do domains get setup in a real world system?
 What gets started with the app?

 ## Remaining small implementation details

 - [ ] apply_changes/2 needs to properly compute changesets based on appropriate
       strategy.
 It currently just does Map.merge.

-## Not Yet Implemented - Should we?

-- [ ] Is it appropriate to have source defined as source_spec | delegate_pid?
-It adds a bit of confusion to the API.
-Would it be better to always use source for publish() and delegates for unpublish(), inform(), update(), and sync_update()?
+- [ ] lookup_topic and topics_matching_subscription are slow and need
+      proper indexing or table structure

-Features not implemented yet, and not sure if we need yet
+## Features not yet implemented, possibly not needed

-- [ ] **Domains** are ways of classifying different registries.
-A process could subscribe to multiple sources in different domains, but a single subscription would only be valid in a single domain.
-In other words, a non-matchable way of separating the namespace of sources.

-  - If there are multiple registries, how do they get started -- i.e. is there one general one started with the informant app, or do they get started as requested during publish() and subscribe()?

 - [ ] **Anonymous Sources** would allow a source to not have a linked process, and to exist until explicitly removed.
 Any process could update its public state or send events from it.
 Do we have a use case for them that is compelling enough to warrant the potential bugs of zombie sources?